 Visualization of Red Tide in the Gulf of Mexico

-The Red Tide Visualization App offers a quick, interactive snapshot of harmful algae blooms, or 'Red Tide,' observed in the Gulf of Mexico from 2000 to 2018.
+The Red Tide Visualization App.
+(App is down for minor editing) offers a quick, interactive snapshot of harmful algae blooms, or 'Red Tide,' observed in the Gulf of Mexico from 2000 to 2018.
 This app allows the user to examine 6,000 algal blooms recorded by the National Oceanic and Atmosphereic Association's harmful algae bloom observation system and their corresponding water temperatures, water salinities, and cell counts by year.

 Data were collected from the National Oceanic and Atmosphereic Administration's (NOAA) harmful algal blooms observing system which is a distribution system for harmful algal bloom (HAB) information.
 The dataset includes algal cell counts, water temperature, water salinity, loction, and date time associated with HABs observed in the Gulf of Mexico beginning in August 1953 (N > 100,000).
 Below is a map generated by the NOAA of the data points associated with this set.